bmancini55/building-lightning/src/chapter_1.md

 This project also uses [Express](https://expressjs.com) as the web framework.
 It is a fast, easy to use, and popular web framework.
 Lastly this project uses [React](https://reactjs.org/) and [D3](https://d3js.org/) for creating the visualization of the Lightning Network graph.

-## Development Environment
+## Environment Setup

-We'll get started by setting up your infrastructure and development environment.
+We'll get started by setting up your environment.
 Since we're going to build a Lightning Network application it should not be surprising that our infrastructure consists of a Bitcoin node and one or more Lightning Network nodes that we can control.

 As a user of Bitcoin and the Lightning Network you are most likely familiar with the main Bitcoin network.
 Bitcoin software actually has multiple networks that it can run on: